mikecapsio/texturefast-docs/docs/top-ai-texture-generators.md

 ## 4. Quixel Megascans: scanned material libraries

-Quixel Megascans is a library workflow.
-It is useful when a photoreal scanned surface already exists in the catalog and you want to use that scan in an Unreal-focused or general PBR pipeline.
+Use Quixel Megascans when a photoreal scanned surface already exists in the catalog and you want to use that scan in an Unreal-focused or general PBR pipeline.

-TextureFast handles a different problem: generating a custom material for your own UV-unwrapped mesh from a description.
-It is useful for stylized materials, branded looks, unique props, and variants that are not represented by a pre-scanned catalog.
+TextureFast fills a different need: generating a custom material for your own UV-unwrapped mesh from a description.
+It is built for stylized materials, branded looks, unique props, and variants that are not represented by a pre-scanned catalog.